feather-game-engine/feather/README.md

 ## Documentation

 Documentation is available in the docs/ directory.
-I may also make a tutorial when I have some time (if you wish to make a tutorial, go ahead and tell me, I will link it here)
+I may also make a tutorial when I have some time (if you wish to make a tutorial, go ahead and tell me, I will link it here).
+There is also an example project available in example/

 ## Building